phalcon/documentation/docs/db-models-behaviors.md

 }
 ```

-!!! info "NOTE"

-    You can use traits instead of behaviors, but they do require that all your fields, that the behavior will affect, must have the same name.
-Also, if you implement an event method in a trait (e.g. `beforeCreate`) you cannot have it also in your model since the two will produce an error.
+> **NOTE**: You can use traits instead of behaviors, but they do require that all your fields, that the behavior will affect, must have the same name.
+Also if you implement an event method in a trait (e.g. `beforeCreate`) you cannot have it also in your model since the two will produce an error.
+{: .alert .alert-info }

 [date]: https://php.net/manual/en/function.date.php
-[events-list]: events.md#list-of-events
+[events-list]: events#list-of-events
 [mvc-model-behavior]: api/phalcon_mvc.md#mvc-model-behavior
 [mvc-model-behavior-softdelete]: api/phalcon_mvc.md#mvc-model-behavior-softdelete
 [mvc-model-behavior-timestampable]: api/phalcon_mvc.md#mvc-model-behavior-timestampable
 [mvc-model-behaviorinterface]: api/phalcon_mvc.md#mvc-model-behaviorinterface
 [time]: https://php.net/manual/en/function.time.php
 [traits]: https://php.net/manual/en/language.oop5.traits.php
-[events]: events.md